Fanny Passavant: Career

+Passavant retired in 1919 at age 70.
+When she retired a new, professional, librarian was appointed.
+Richard Offor was previously the assistant librarian at University College, London, on a salaryof £350 per year, and his ambition was to 'build a new University Library', as they needed more space for the amount of items they had acquired.

 A lover of choral music, Passavant was a long time member of the Leeds Philharmonic Society choir and a committee member of the society as well as being a member of the Leeds Musical Festival choir.

 Honours

 On 30 November 2021 Leeds Civic Trust erected a blue plaque to honour Passavant's memory on the wall of the Great Hall at the University of Leeds where its first library had been located.
 The university's vice-chancellor, Professor Simone Buitendijk, said at the unveiling:

 Fanny Passavant is an important part of our history and it is wonderful to honour her today.
 Her energy and commitment led to the establishment of an important collection of books, and that has been built on by successive generations to form the world-class facilities now on offer to students, with libraries across the campus.